rohamSadeghi/django-challenge/README.md

 ##About Ticket online

-####Ticket online, is a project that let people buy tickets for soccer matches online.
+####Ticket online, is a project that let people buy tickets for volleyball matches online.
 ```